hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/19_TILAKV_CHIROL.md

 in the confidential papers of the Government concern- ing Mr. Tilak.

-TILAK — ^V — CHIROL "275

-Sir Valentine Chirol had been deputed in 1910 by the *' Times (London) " to study whether *' The lull in the storm of Indian Unrest *' indicated ** a gradual and steady return to more normal and peaceful conditions " or whether "as in other cyclonic disturbances in tro- pical climes it merely presaged fiercer outbursts yet to
+Sir Valentine Chirol had been deputed in 1910 by the  " Times (London) " to study whether " The lull in the storm of Indian Unrest" indicated " a gradual and steady return to more normal and peaceful conditions " or whether "as in other cyclonic disturbances in tro- pical climes it merely presaged fiercer outbursts yet to